A Father's DreambyMSTarot©

-Then he, with the rag in hand again, moves the skillet off the stove and over to a plate next to him.
-I see flames come a foot out the top of the stove!
+Then he, with the same rag in hand again, moves the skillet off the stove and over to a plate next to him.
+I see flames leap a foot out the top of the stove!

 "Your stove is on fire!"
 I yell.

 "Yaa!" he turns suddenly with a jump.
 Seeing me he brings his hand to his chest.
 "Girl!
 You just scared me out of two years of my life," he tells me panting.